 The Sleep/Wake Disorders Center at St. Mary Medical Center received the highest level of accreditation from the American Sleep Disorder Association.
 The accreditation reflects the quality of patient care and the credentials ofthe staff at the qualified sleep center.
 The Sleep/Wake Disorders Center also has earned Disease-Specific Care certification from the Joint Commission, meaning that it meets or exceeds national standards and guidelines that can significantly improve outcomes for patients suffering from sleep-wake disorders.

 - CPAP/BIPAP Titration

 - Sleep Consultations

 All procedures are administered by trained technologists, scored by registered polysomnographic technologists, and reviewed by board certified physicians.

 A diagnostic sleep study is an accepted medical procedure covered by most insurance plans.
 Patients must have a prescription.
 For more information or to inquire about a sleep study, including pediatric sleep studies, please call 215.710.6744.

 Often unrecognized, sleep disorders take a national toll.
 With more than 80 identifiable sleep and wake disorders, it is estimated that three out of five adults will experience sleep difficulty at some time in their lives.
 Some of the most common problems include sleep apnea, restless leg syndrome, narcolepsy (uncontrollable sleep attacks at inappropriate times) and insomnia (difficulty in falling asleep and in staying asleep).
-An overnight sleep study or polysmnogram at a qualified sleep center, such as the St. Mary Sleep/Wake Disorder Center is the most effective way to diagnose such disorders.
+An overnight sleep study or polysomnogram at a qualified sleep center, such as the St. Mary Sleep/Wake Disorder Center, is the most effective way to diagnose such disorders.